Nalchamp/python-challenge/README.md

                 almost completed pyPoll file with .txt left as only issue

 sixth commit - completed challenge. completed python files along with associated .txt output files. websites for specific codes added in the .py file

+Assistance was gained for some of the codes specifically the counting of the "total votes" and the "net total" coding from coworker.